 In “Big World : 1942” and many other maps, Transports may be taken as casualties like any other unit.
 However, in some maps, Transports may not be taken as casualties until all combat ships are dead.

-Notes: Transports are used for moving land units over the sea zones.
+Notes: Transports are used for moving land units over sea zones.